alexschickele/bluecloud/readme.md

 -   Genes are grouped by similarity of sequences into clusters, containing annotated genes (i.e. KEGG + pathways) and as yet unknown genes.

-In other words, we are able to model the biogeography of gene clusters related to a given metabolic pathways, and then the genes related to one of the clusters.
+In other words, we are able to model the biogeography of gene clusters related to a given metabolic pathways, and then the genes related to one of the clusters. **These data are stored in a PostgreSQL database, accessed during the first step of the modeling pipeline.**

-[...]

 ------------------------------------------------------------------------